abacusorg/AbacusSummit/docs/nbody-details.rst

 into the data products.
 Abacus uses a cubic grid of size CPD\ :sup:`3`, chosen to tune code speed.
 For AbacusSummit, CPD is ususally 1701.
 Processing proceeds in y-z slabs of cells, and particle outputs are ordered into these cells and slabs.
+Before being presented to users, these outputs are aggregated into "superslabs" of 51 or 52 slabs.